rotundasoftware/steamer/README.md

 app.use( steamer.stuffMiddleware( 'ssData' ) );

 app.get( '/', function( req, res ) {
-	// As your server side logic executes, you may add to the manifest (i.e. list of
+	// As your logic for a given route executes, you may add to the manifest (i.e. list of
 	// contents) that will be loaded into each "container" in your boat. req.ssData.add( {
 		contacts : {